SecretDuckSociety/TwitterNFTSalesBot/README.md

     "uri": "https://arweave.net/jZiFIUvG8cS9nAgiJ34mKxjGmvO8mfdKHsNaD4hEjhA",
     "address": "376bvNdBLagKgqmL7RcWnL3DeCUgk1ND2b4GRnc5NAKj"
 ```
-Note that the Collection Fetcher assumes your collections includes '#*number*' somewhere in the NFT names.
-This is used to generate the id field in the metadata.
-If your NFT collection does not follow this naming pattern, adjust the code accordingly to change/remove the id field.

 The scanner works by monitoring the addresses of secondary marketplaces.
 It continously uses the function [getConfirmedSignaturesForAddress2](https://solana-labs.github.io/solana-web3.js/classes/Connection.html#getConfirmedSignaturesForAddress2) to pull a list of the recent transactions for each marketplace address, and then filters these for transactions that are sales involving the desired NFT collection.

 If the scanner detects a sale from the collection, it passes the appropriate information to [tweet.js](https://github.com/SecretDuckSociety/TwitterNFTSalesBot/blob/main/tweet.js) to handle Twitter functionality.